feat. BLESS N°45 Soundperfume engineered by Popkalab

 Wed, 26.06.2013–Sun, 13.10.2013

-The newly installed MAK FASHION Lab explores experimentally the reciprocal relationships between fashion and new technologies.
-This series begins with a site-specific installation by BLESS (Paris/Berlin) in collaboration with Popkalab (Rotterdam/Rio de Janeiro).
+With reference to the MAKs unique collection of textiles the MAK FASHION Lab explores experimentally the reciprocal relationships between fashion and new technologies and opens up a new platform for intelligent fashion as a subdomain of applied arts in the fields of design, science, and research.
+This series begins with a site-specific installation by BLESS (Desiree Heiss, Paris/Ines Kaag, Berlin), with technical support of Popkalab (Rotterdam/Rio de Janeiro).
 The MAK DESIGN SPACE transforms into an interactive sonic landscape, a statement on sonic fabric that appeals directly to the senses.

 Guest Curator Sabine Seymour Curator Thomas Geisler, Curator, MAK Design Collection Scientific Advisor Barbara Karl, Curator, MAK Textiles and Carpets Collection